Living with Repetitive Strain Injury (RSI)

 I have updated this with some extra information and fixed many typos.

-I no longer suffer the physical health or mental health problems described below.
-I am re-posting this article in response to a discussion with someone on twitter who is in the early stages of suffering with RSI.
-I hope that by posting this RSI related article people will read it, understand there is a way out of this problem if they take the correct action.
+I no longer suffer from the physical health or mental health problems described below.
+I am re-posting this article in response to a discussion with someone on Twitter who is in the early stages of suffering from RSI.
+I hope that by posting this RSI related article people will read it, and understand there is a way out of this problem if they take the correct action.

 Your health is the single most important thing you have.

 Without health, everything else in your life suffers.
 Health is more important than wealth.

 My history with RSI goes back to 1988, culminating in being so ill in 1993/1994 that I had to take 3 months off work, and spend the next 3 months working slowly with the aid of voice recognition.
 During this time I had to do remedial exercises 3 or 4 times a day, lasting between 20 and 40 minutes each session, and go for a 2 hour walk each day.
 This exercise regime was intended to improve my posture, range of movement and muscle strength.